MicrosoftLearning/mslearn-postgresql/Instructions/Labs/04-exercise-configure-permissions.md

 1. If you don't need this PostgreSQL server anymore for other exercises, to avoid incurring unnecessary Azure costs, delete the resource group created in this exercise.

+1. If you want to keep the PostgreSQL server running, you can leave it running.
+If you don't want to leave it running, you can stop the server to avoid incurring unnecessary costs in the bash terminal.
+To stop the server, run the following command:

+    ```azurecli
+    az postgres flexible-server stop --name <your-server-name> --resource-group $RG_NAME
+    ```

+    Replace `<your-server-name>` with the name of your PostgreSQL server.

+    > &#128221; You can also stop the server from the Azure portal.
+In the Azure portal, navigate to **Resource groups** and select the resource group you previously created.
+Select the PostgreSQL server and then select **Stop** from the menu.

 1. If needed, delete the git repository you cloned earlier.

+You successfully completed this exercise.
+You learned how to assign RBAC roles to control access to Azure Database for PostgreSQL resources and PostgreSQL GRANTS to control access to database operations.

+You also learned how to create a new user account in Microsoft Entra ID and assign it the Reader and Contributor roles.
+Finally, you created a new role in PostgreSQL and assigned it permissions to access the database.